 As he sat at his desk, suddenly his face flushed a deep red.
 It reminded me of a friend’s husband, whose face would suddenly turn beat red.
 My friend told me it was because he had ulcers.
-Rudely I thought, “A crippled professor with crutches and an ulcer: this is going to be another wasted writing class.”
-I was afraid that my professor’s disability would impede his teaching.
+Rudely I thought, “A crippled professor with crutches and ulcers: this is going to be another wasted writing class.”
+I was afraid that my professor’s disabilities would impede his teaching.
 I was wrong.

 He began by telling us the class requirements: every week we would have a one-page-paper due on Friday.
 Each paper would be given a P for Pass or a NP for No Pass, AND there would be NO midterm, and NO final!
 I couldn’t believe my luck.
 As much as I figured this class was showing signs of being a waste, I didn’t want to pass by the easy workload and an easy grade!
 Besides, he seemed to have a natural teaching ability and he was interesting.
-Also, despite his disability, he had a command of the class that was impressive.
-Rarely was anyone late.
-Was it because they enjoyed the class as much as I was enjoying it?
+Also, despite his disability, he had a command of the class that surprised me.

 With a casual wave of his hand, he responded, “Sit down, and you’ll see.
 I’ll read some of the ones that passed.”
 I took my paper, not embarrassed, not angry, just baffled.
 Wasn’t this going to be my easy grade this semester?